JohnBra/jebraat.com/data/blog/my-thoughts-on-happiness-and-money.md

 Yet, I wasn't rich.
 Without going into too much detail, my family is far from perfect.

-Developing an appreciation for all the things provided out of the box was a very important step for me coming to terms with "having less".
+Developing an appreciation for all the things provided out of the box even though my situation was far from perfect was a very important step for me.

+It helped me develop a deep appreciation for what I have, rather than looking at what I don't have.

+## Relationships, wealth and self-actualization

+work & money

+joy

+## The hedonic treadmill & minimalism

 hedonic treadmill

 minimalism

-work & money

-joy

-closing thoughts
+## Closing thoughts